 Registered Staff Hours

-To pair with its strong overall performance, we gave this place a grade of A- for our inspections rating.
-Inspection ratings take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
-You can find more information about each of these factors by obtaining copies of nursing homes' inspection reports.
+On top of being a quality facility overall, this nursing home excelled in the area of inspections, where it earned a grade of A. Few facilities fared better in that category.
+These inspection ratings weigh several factors, including deficiencies and substantiated complaints.
+You can learn more about each of these issues by reviewing copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Even some of the best nursing homes receive an occasional ding on their inspection report.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality